awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 *Where* washed into a cave below the cliff altar *Questions* How, Who, Why

-The bodies of the prior guild party *and* the older corpose of an unknown naval officer are all found in a cave below the cliff altar.
+The bodies of the prior guild party *and* the older corpose is wearing a naval uniform.
+They are all found in a cave below the cliff altar.
 Only one of the party members has their Hand of Karn seal.

 All three bodies bear scorch marks similar to those found on local wildlife killed by the Wailing Reaper.
 The prior guild members appear to have survived the fall and succumb to wounds unable to escape the cave. (hence Scry working in advance on now-dead party members)

 The dowsing rod will point them towards this.
 If the party doesn't think to use it a local child tells them she found something awful in the cave, but doesn't want to go back for fear that the Wailing Reaper will come for her.

+History (20): They identify the insignia on the naval officer's corpose as a naval investigator.
+Nature (10): The tide patterns washed everyone into this cave.
+Based on the contents of the cave it apparently fills up with debris until a storm clears it out.
+It's likely that nobody knows or expected these bodies to be here.
+Investigation (15):

 ## Gar's drunken rant
 *Where* first trip to the inn, or he finds them on day two *Questions* How, Who

-Gar rants that he saw the Wailing Reaper murder the party members by blasting them off the cliff.
+Gar rants that he saw the Wailing Reaper murder the prior guild party by blasting them off the cliff.
 Dark cloak, skull for a face.
 He thinks the reaper knows he was spying on it, and has been killing his sheep ever since.
 He tells them Lysandre is working on a way to put the reaper to rest.

+If asked, Gar shows them the body of the latest victim.
+It has the same scorch marks as the bodies at the cliffside cave.

+Insight (any): Gar appears to believe everything he's saying, although his "expertise" on spirits is definitely in question.
+Persuasion or Intimidation (20): Gar will lead the party on a stakeout of where the Wailing Reaper has been killing his sheep.
+He insists on asking Lysandre for help with it.

 ## Lysandre's shop
 *Where* bookshop in town